tayloa/CSCI2963_lab11/lab11.md

 ## Part 1
 #### Part 2 and Part 3
 I ended up up using Kiwi.
 I joined the channel, but I saw no activity.
-Observing the Slack channel, a majority of the chat was notifications of upcoming Hackathons, events in the CS department, or project schedules.
+Observing the Slack channel, a majority of the chat was notifications of upcoming Hackathons, events in the CS department, and presentation schedules.

 ## Part 2
 #### Part 2